2044295/Assistant-Robotic-Musician/app/workshop/02_SMML - Documentation.md

     - Essentially, this should be a customizable extension of HTML
 - The `music` tag is practically just a `div` with a default class and with certain HTML extensions (outlined below)
+    - The opening tag may include various options or extensions, but the closing tag must exactly match `</music>`, or an error will occur

 ```css
 div.music {